tbreuss/mithril-by-examples/examples/vnode-variables-passing-in.md

 layout: layouts/example.html
 ---

-This is an example using Vnodes passing some variables in.
+This is an example that shows how to pass variables into a component using Vnode.
+The first variant is using vnode itself, while the second one is using the same, but with a shorter variable name.
+More interesting are the other two, that are using destructuring assignment JavaScript expressions, the latter one even with nested destructuring.

 ## JavaScript